gruppe-adler/TvT_UrbanOps.Altis/README.md

 * is inside the *Respawn Zone*
 * is not moving
-* is not disabled (engine or hull in critical condition)
+* is not disabled (engine or hull in critical condition) or destroyed
 * does not have any enemies near it (100m)

 Respawning *BLUFOR* units will be prompted to choose which *Commandvehicle* to respawn on from the map, if their team has more than one.